HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ competitive eaters.”
+I am happy to learn “the present tense” is better in the last sentence like”…who watch junior deacons’ behavior.”

 ★★★★★